jazzui/jazzui/Readme.md

 ### painless collaboration / demoing?
 Ok, so I don't have real-time collaboration yet =) but if you host it yourself, JazzUI has an "online" mode where everything syncs to a mongodb server, allowing for easy sharing of prototypes.
 And then you can demo from anywhere.

+### open source & self hosting?
+Personally, I'm wary of adopting a new platform that's not open source, because I always want to be extending/adapting it to my specific situation.

+JazzUI is 100% open source, and given that it's based on the [Ace code editor](http://ace.c9.io), there's a lot of potential for awesome IDE features to be added.

 # Next Steps

 ## Things I want to implement